jedmitten/mosaic_builder/README.md

   pre-commit install
   pre-commit run --all-files
   ```
-* Tests:
+* Run tests:

   ```bash
   uv run pytest -q
   ```
 * Open issues/PRs with a concise description and reproduction steps.
-For larger features, please start with an issue to align on approach.
+* For larger features, please start with an issue to align on approach.

 ---